MetavizPro/Reward-America/README.md

 ## 👨‍💻 About the Developer

 At Metaviz, we have a team of experienced *Brilliant Directories* developers.
-This project showcases my ability to build feature-rich directories that deliver real value to both users and service providers.
+This project showcases our ability to build feature-rich directories that deliver real value to both users and service providers.

-If you're looking for a **Brilliant Directory** expert to develop or enhance your directory platform, let's collaborate and create a powerful tool for your business!
+If you're looking for a **Brilliant Directory** expert to develop or enhance your directory platform, let's collaborate with us and create a powerful tool for your business!

 ---